 Note that .head() returns the first five rows by default.
 You can specify the number of items to be displayed by passing the required number in the parentheses, ().

-Display the number of grouped duplicated entries by running another value count:
+Display the number of duplicated entries by running another value count:

 id_counts.value_counts()